storageos/storageos.github.io/_docs/platforms/dockeree/install/index.md

 on those nodes.
 Therefore, its recommended to use Kubernetes nodes to provision Stateful workloads.

-> Mixed nodes (Kuberntes + Swarm) are not supported to run StorageOS.
+> Mixed nodes (Kubernetes + Swarm) are not supported to run StorageOS.